Fantastic Flat Lay

 Lastly, the background.
 What you place your products on top of will have a huge effect on the end result.
 Anything with too much texture is likely to steal focus which might reduce the overall impact.
 My usual rule is to think about how much I need to place on top, what the sizes and colours are, and then work out how bright or detailed my background can afford to be.

-I hope this has given you a little insight into our process – some of my favourite flat lays are in the gallery below.
+I hope this has given you a little insight into our process – some of my favourite flat lay examples captured by my team and I are in the gallery below.